Chicken Pot Pie Muffins

 • In a small bowl, combine the buttermilk, a few dashes of hot sauce, and the salt and pepper together and stir.

 • Pour the mixture into a large freezer-sized ziplock bag.
 Add the chicken drumsticks, frozen or fresh, into the bag with the mixture.
-Move the chicken and mxture around to make sure its all coated and place in the fridge to marinate.
-If the chicken is fresh, marinate for about 3 hours.
-If it’s frozen, marinate for 24 hours.
+Move the chicken and mixture around to make sure it’s all coated and place in the fridge to marinate.

 • Once your chicken is done marinating, pour the bread crumbs into a bowl or onto a plate.
 Roll each drumstick around to fully coat and place on a baking sheet coated in olive oil.